 The primary purpose of the online tutor is to work with JWL Diploma students, in collaboration with the local learning center staff and online faculty, to enhance their written expression and provide a better understanding of the academic environment in which they study.
 On-line tutors play a key role in ensuring appropriate and effective academic support for JWL's Diploma students.

-Review the academic work submitted via the Online Scheduler by JWL students within 24 hours, with particular relevance to:
+Review the academic work submitted via the Online Scheduler by JWL students, with particular relevance to:

 Sandra Steiger was born in Switzerland, grew up in Australia and has been living again in Geneva, Switzerland for the past 10 years.
 She has spent this time teaching English in various language schools and at the International School of Geneva, where she also coordinated the Service Learning programme.
 In 2006 she spent 4 months in Kenya, where she developed a keen interest in multilingualism in education in this context, motivating her to pursue a Master's degree in Education and Development, which she completed in 2013 at the Institute of Education in London...